-The Faculty of Law awards one-third of the tuition surcharge collected back to students in the form of needs-based bursaries.
+Exclusive to Faculty of Law students, one-third of the tuition surcharge collected is given back to students in the form of needs-based bursaries.
 Since the inception of Robson Hall Bursary in 2005, the Faculty of Law has awarded over $1,700,000.
 The allocations are based on financial need and are distributed in the fall.
-Students applying for the RH Bursary Program are required to apply for government student loans.
+An application to government student aid is required to be considered.

 Faculty of Law Emergency Bursaries

 Requests are assessed on a case by case basis in the Faculty throughout the school year.

 This is an informational database of every Senate approved award.
 The database is administered by Financial Aid & Awards in Enrolment Services.